chenjunjinzzy/FDEdge/README.md

 # FDEdge Implementation
-This repo is an implementation of our paper "**Enhancing QoE in Collaborative Edge Systems with Feedback Diffusion Generative Scheduling**", **submitted to IEEE Transactions on Mobile Computing**.
+This repo is an implementation of our paper "**Enhancing QoE in Collaborative Edge Systems with Feedback Diffusion Generative Scheduling**", **Accepted by IEEE Transactions on Mobile Computing**.
 In this repo, we implement the proposed FDEdge method and baselines in our paper.

 ## I. FDEdge Framework
 we propose the FDEdge method by designing a feedback diffusion model-based DRL framework, which can generate better task-scheduling solutions with multi-step decision-making.